by Corey Whelan

 All this brings up two important points.
 If you are undergoing infertility treatment, I really want you to absorb this.
 One, there is absolutely no known link between IVF and breast cancer.
 None.
 Giuliana's story, while hearbreaking, is not a cautionary tale for women going through IVF.

 And two, that women and men who are diagnosed with any kind of cancer should speak with their doctors about fertility preservation.
-The AFA has a comprehensive fact sheet and informative video on this subject.
+Path2Parenthood has a comprehensive fact sheet and informative video on this subject.
 Please click here to access this information, and please, pass the message about fertility preservation along to anyone you know who would benefit from it.

 My request to all of you today is to smell the fresh air, lift your face up to the wind, and hug someone you love.